What is Fintech – Financial Technology?

 Fintech Helps Businesses and Consumers

 Fintech has advanced into several financial service sectors, including payments, lending, investing, insurance, and real estate.
-Common fintech startups can range from digital wallets to lending platforms, but in the past decade several companies have taken these technologies into the mainstream.
+Common fintech startups can range from digital wallets to lending platforms.
+In the past decade, several companies have taken these technologies into the mainstream.
+These include:

 • Stripe – Payment processing for online retailers